-Step 8: Customize Your Desktop and Set Your Preferences
+Step 8: Customize Your Desktop and Set Your Preferences.

-You can quickly make your desktop look the way you want using System Preferences.
-Choose Apple (\bigstar) > System Preferences from the menu bar.
-As you get to know your Mac Pro, explore System Preferences-it's your command center for most computer and display settings.
+You can easily make your desktop look the way you want using System Preferences.
+Choose Apple () > System Preferences from the menu bar or click the System Preferences icon in the Dock.
+System Preferences is your command center for most settings on your Mac Pro.
 For more information, open Mac Help and search for "System Preferences" or for the specific preference you want to change.